Baldness Cure: Does it exist?

 These genes may explain why humans became hairless while most mammals maintain high hair density on their bodies.

-The research wasn’t aimed at finding a cure for male hair loss, its purpose was to better understand the evolution of human hair.
+The research wasn’t aimed at finding a cure for male hair loss, its purpose was to better understand human hair.

-However, further research in this area might be the key to coming up with a cure for losing hair in the distant future.
+However, further research in this area might be the key to coming up with a cure for losing hair.

 Is a new cure for baldness on the horizon?